yig/GMU-CS425/README.md

 * 2022-08-23: `Types.h` example is more complete.
 It now has a `#pragma once` and an `#include`.
 * 2022-08-23: Added links for pragma once and header guards.
 * 2022-08-25: Added `xmake` commands to switch to debug mode and run with a debugger.
 Simplified Engine pseudocode.
 Added clearer checkpoint guidelines.
+* 2022-08-28: Clarified the relationship of the Engine pseudocode to the checkpoints.
+Clarified checkpoint.